philsmirnoff/A.I.V.A.N.-ai-react-news-app/README.md

 ## Voice Commands
 Press the mic and try to say:

- - Give me the latest news ---------------> This will provide the latest news worldwide
+ - Give me the latest news ---------------> This will provide the latest news worldwide.
- - Give me the news on Bitcoin(or any other topic) ------------------> This will provide articles related to the topic
+ - Give me the news on Bitcoin(or any other topic) ------------------> This will provide articles related to the topic.
- - Tell me the latest news from CNN(or any other source like BBC news,wired...)-----------------> This will provide latest from CNN
+ - Tell me the latest news from CNN(or any other source like BBC news,wired...)-----------------> This will provide latest from CNN.

-This app also allows A.I.V.A.N to read the headlines if the user wants and could also open the news article( Say 'Open 5' to open article number 5 on the page)
+This app also allows A.I.V.A.N to read the headlines if the user wants and could also open the news article( Say 'Open 5' to open article number 5 on the page).

 And wait, you can also have a small talk with Alan if you wish ------> Try asking general questions like "Hi!
 How are you?
-What are you?" to check his response
+What are you?" to check his response.

 ## Code Snippets
 Alan Platform provides an AI backend for the application to create conversational experiences.
 Using Alan Studio, we can specify something called Intents.
 Or rather a query that we want to ask A.I.V.A.N. and then he can say something back.